vernon-gant/ThreeInARow/docs/design-steps/02-system-context-and-constraints.md

 ### <ins>1.
 Board</ins>

 The **Board subsystem** handles all operations related to the board layout.
 Position and Move are also included in this subsystem.
-Mechanism for adding new elements to the board is also included in this subsystem.
-But no the generation, just the addition of new elements to the board.

 ### <ins>2.
 Match</ins>